 The problem with many security softwares is that they can only identify and block fraudulent emails if they’re encountered similar scams in the past with content analysis, pattern matching, or attachment scanning.
 Scammers, however, are constantly attempting new and different ways to beat these systems.

 Why we need a zero-trust approach to email security

 For email, the zero-trust model means not allowing delivery of messages unless they originate from a sender who can be authenticated and who has been granted explicit permission to deliver messages to that inbox.

-AI/ML solutions can be effective when it comes to identifying trends in social engineering and malicious content, but they don’t provide much usable information when it comes to sender identity, due to the rapidity with which email attackers mutate their identities.
+Artificial Intelligence and machine learning solutions can be effective when it comes to identifying trends in social engineering and malicious content, but they don’t provide much usable information when it comes to sender identity, due to the rapidity with which email attackers mutate their identities.